Niraj-Vichare/Small-React-Projects/README.md

  # PROJECT-4 😲
 Yet another intersecting Component of most of the websites ie **Paging System**.
 So I try to make it but this Paging system in simple one.
 In this Paging UI i have learnt lot of things like useState Hook, how prop passing is done and also some what of math 😁.

+# PROJECT-5 🔎
+On a website there is lot data available to us but we required some specific data so what we do?
+Yes a search,hence in project-5 i have develop an optimize **Search Bar** using React Hooks.

+# PROJECT-6 🌑🌞
+Which mode do you like dark or light?
+A cool feature of any website can be toggle between light and dark theme.
+So in project-6 I have implemented the **Toggle Component**.
+Also I have created Navbar which help user to toggle between pages.
+I have learnt concept of useContext, react-router-dom in this project.

  # TECHNOLOGIES USED  👨‍💻
 * REACT JS
 * HTML
 * CSS